-Our primary consideration in evaluating a bond issue remains essentially the same as always – whether or not an entity will be able to pay the required debt service in full and on time, and whether the yield we receive compensates us for the risk we take.
-If the entity appears to be solid financially, their GOB issues would typically earn a premium valuation.
+Our primary consideration in evaluating a bond issue remains essentially the same as always – whether or not an entity will be willing and able to pay the required debt service in full and on time, and whether the yield we receive compensates us for the risk we take.

 While economic growth has been solid for the past decade, there are several factors that could have a detrimental impact on the municipal bond market:

-The primary difference between the two is that the Thrivent High Income Municipal Bond Fund pursues higher total return by assuming more credit and duration risk than the Thrivent Municipal Bond Fund.
+The primary difference between the two is that Thrivent High Income Municipal Bond Fund pursues higher total return by assuming more credit and duration risk than Thrivent Municipal Bond Fund.

 With both funds, we try to maintain broad diversification by sector and geography, with about 55% to 60% of our assets spread across the top 10 states.